 Alan is a widely experienced workshop leader.
 He has led many groups for business and non-profit work teams, and many personal development groups and retreats.
 These groups have been a catalyst for his books.
 The Natural Advantage: Renewing Yourself was Alan’s first book, published in 2000.
 It shows how the principles of organic growth can improve resilience and performance in the workplace, drawing on Alan’s experience at Magdalen Farm.
 His second book, in 2013, was Out of the Woods: a guide to life for men beyond 50.
 This drew on learning from his long involvement with men’s groups.

 Alan has been a keynote speaker at many events and conferences, including Natural Products Expo in California, UK Soil Association, and wellbeing events.
 His work has been widely featured in press and radio, including as guest on the Johnny Walker Show, Radio 2.

 Alan was born in 1948, married in 1971, divorced in 1998, re-married in 2012.
 He has two daughters in their thirties.
 His inspirations include Alfred the Great, Pete Townsend, Mary Magdalen, Groucho Marx, Sufi poets, and his daughters.
 He has two first class degrees, an MA in English Literature from Oxford University, and an MBA from Harvard Business School.
-Alan lives in Bridport, West Dorset, with his wife Linda, a keen gardener and complementary therapist, where they have transformed a rundown one-acre garden.
+Alan lives in Hay-on-Wye, Wales, with his wife Linda, a keen gardener and complementary therapist, where they cultivate an organic garden.